Difference Between Natural Disaster and Man-Made Disaster

 Nature is most commonly recognized as the medium of disasters that are known as ‘Natural Disasters’.

-Disasters like nuclear explosions, train accidents, chemical spills, war, etc., are put under the category of man-made disaster.
+Disasters like nuclear explosions, train accidents, chemical spills, war, etc., are put under the category of man-made disasters.
 It is in the hands of humans to prevent man-made disasters by developing a strong disaster recovery plan.

 Comparison Table